PUBLIC TRANSPORT, TAXI, RIDE SHARE OR FORKLIFT ACCIDENT INJURY COMPENSATION

 - Psychological Injuries – a diagnosis of adjustment disorder or acute stress disorder.

-Please note that the concept of ‘minor injury’ and its associated timeframes only apply to the NSW motor accident compensation scheme.
+Please note that the concept of ‘threshold injury’ and its associated timeframes only apply to the NSW motor accident compensation scheme.
 Alternative timeframes and thresholds exist for other statutory compensation schemes, legislation and insurance policies.

 In the first instance, almost all decisions made by a CTP insurer in the NSW motor accident compensation scheme require an internal review to be completed within 28 days of receiving notice of the decision from the insurer.
 If that decision is maintained or is amended in a manner that you are unsatisfied with by the insurer, you can then proceed to dispute the decision in the Personal Injury Commission or Court.